Skip to main content

 Submit the comment

-Use this when Adclear has missed a feature or element of the promotion that should have been flagged.
-There is no existing comment to reply to.
+Use this when Adclear has missed a feature or element of the promotion that should have been raised.
+No existing comment exists for you to reply to.

 1